xEmmaV99/data-driven-model-identification-SINDYc/README.md

 - `test_data` - default False, this omits the extra preperation needed for trainingdata
 - `number_of_trainfiles` - default -1 (all files), can be set to a number if not all simulations should be considered.
 The choise of selected simualtions is random.
 This can be useful to reduce the trainingssamples for large datasets.
 - `use_estimate_for_v` - default False, if True, the `v_abc` are estimated from the line voltages.
-- `usage_per_trainfile` - default .5, the percentage of the data used from each simulations.
+- `usage_per_trainfile` - default 0.5, the percentage of the data used from each simulations.
 - `ecc_input`- default False, if True, the eccentricity is used as an input variable to the model.

 The function returns a dictionary containing the following arrays:
-- `x`- the currents
+- `x`- Currents
-- `u`- the inputsvalues
+- `u`- Input values, if `ecc_input` is True, the eccentricity is also included
-- `xdot` - the time derivative of the currents Additionally, as one might want to fit a SINDy model for the torque or UMP (by replacing `xdot`), the following are also present:
+- `xdot` - Time derivative of the currents
+- `feature_names` - Names of the features to pass to the SINDy model

+Additionally, as one might want to fit a SINDy model for the torque or UMP (by replacing `xdot`), the following are also present:
-- `UMP` - the unbalanced magnetic pull
+- `UMP` - Unbalanced magnetic pull
-- `T_em` - the torque
+- `T_em` - Electromagnetic torque
-- `wcoe` - magentic coenergy
+- `wcoe` - The magentic coenergy

-If the data is trainingsdata, it is split up into train and validation data (80/20),
+If the data is trainingsdata, it is split up into train and validation data (80% - 20%),
 in which case the dictionary also contains all the previous values but ending with `_train` and `_val`.

 ### 3) Optimization of hyperparameters
-As described in <refer to section>, the Lasso and SR3 regulators are considered, yielding 1 and 2 hyperparameters respectively.
+As described in [click on this link](#choice-of-regularisation), the Lasso and SR3 regulators are considered, yielding 1 and 2 hyperparameters respectively.
 Hence, the validation data is used to select the best parameter values.
 This can be combined with a different selection of library candidate functions